letsencrypt/website/content/en/post/2021-10-21-celebrating-encryption-globally.md

+---
 author: Christine Runnegar, ISRG Board of Directors
 date: 2021-10-21T00:00:00Z
-excerpt: "Celebrating our progress toward a more secure Web on Gloabl Encryption Day"
+excerpt: "Celebrating our progress toward a more secure Web on Gloabl Encryption Day."
 title: "Making the Web safer and more secure for everyone"
 slug: celebrating-encryption-globally
+---

-The Internet Society has supported our work toward a 100% encrypted Web since before we’d even issued our first certificate.
+> The Internet Society has supported our work toward a 100% encrypted Web since before we’d even issued our first certificate.
 Their commitment to helping us execute our vision has been a substantial help over the years.
 Today, I’m excited to invite Christine Runnegar, Senior Director at The Internet Society and member of ISRG’s Board of Directors, to share her thoughts.
+>

-Josh Aas, Executive Director, ISRG & Let’s Encrypt
+> \-Josh Aas, Executive Director, ISRG & Let’s Encrypt

 Today, across the world, communities, organizations, and individuals are celebrating [Global Encryption Day](https://ged.globalencryption.org/).
 Organized by the Global Encryption Coalition (GEC), it’s a day to take stock of the crucial role that encryption plays in securing our communications on the Internet.